creaturenex/creaturenex.github.io/_posts/2023-01-05-Engineers-Survial-Guide-pt2.md

 **Take Away**
 - Chapter 8
   - Turn your ideas into working prototypes as fast as possible!
-  - Note to self, dont spend time on making it look pretty, as long as it works first.
+  - Note to self, don't spend time on making it look pretty, as long as it works first.
 - Chapter 9
   - Visibility is everything!
 Remember Mohammed! what did he do?
   - Share status update everyday